lomin/ccc-kata/README.md

 All communication happens through UDP.

 To verify your program, start it and then start the python script ccc_kata_test.py.
-The script expects two command line arguments, which define the client port and the server port.
-The client port is the port your program listens to for new messages.
-The server port is the port on which the script listens for responses.
+The script expects two command line arguments, which define

+1. the client port.
+This is the port your program should listen to for new messages.
+2. the server port.
+This is the port on which the test_server listens for responses.

 This is how you start the script with port 9000 as client port and port 9001 as server port: